wp-plugins/widget-manager-light/readme.txt

 How Widget Manager Light works:

-* Go to Appearance -> Widgets
+* Go to Appearance -> Widgets.
-* Select a Widget in any sidebar
+* Select a Widget in any sidebar.
-* Click on the Set Visibility button
+* Click on the Set Visibility button.
-* Select where to display on or hide from
+* Select where to display on or hide from.

 Follow on [Twitter](http://twitter.com/OTWthemes) |
 [Facebook](http://www.facebook.com/pages/OTWthemes/250294028325665) |